-A copy of the Housing Needs Survey can be found in Appendix A.
+The Housing Needs Survey can be found in the Appendix.

 2.2 PARTICIPANTS

 Figure 1 shows the types of organizations that participated in the survey.
 Four organizations indicated that they were both development and service operators (non-profit).
 Organizations that selected "other or combination of other descriptions" included a planning consulting firm (1 respondent), a funder foundation (1 respondent), and a church and community space (1 respondent).